Soviet Union–United States relations: Cold War (1947–1991)

 The end of World War II saw the resurgence of previous divisions between the two nations.
-The expansion of communist totalitarianism into Eastern Europe following Germany's defeat saw the Soviet Union takeover Eastern European countries, purge their leadership and intelligentsia, and install puppet communist regime, in effect turning the countries into client or satellite states.
+The expansion of communism in Eastern Europe following Germany's defeat saw the Soviet Union takeover Eastern European countries, purge their leadership and intelligentsia, and install puppet communist regime, in effect turning the countries into client or satellite states.
 This worried the liberal free market economies of the West, particularly the United States, which had established virtual economic and political leadership in Western Europe, helping rebuild the devastated continent and revive and modernize its economy with the Marshall Plan.
 The Soviet Union, on the other hand, was draining its satellites' resources by having them pay reparations to the USSR or simply looting.
-It seized and transferred most of Germany's industrial plants and it exacted war reparations from East Germany, Hungary, Romania, and Bulgaria, using Soviet-dominated joint enterprises.
-It used trading arrangements deliberately designed to favor the Soviet Union.
-Moscow controlled the Communist parties that ruled the satellite states, and they followed orders from the Kremlin.
-Historian Mark Kramer concludes:

-The net outflow of resources from eastern Europe to the Soviet Union was approximately $15 billion to $20 billion in the first decade after World War II, an amount roughly equal to the total aid provided by the United States to western Europe under the Marshall Plan.

-Moscow considered Eastern Europe to be a buffer zone for the forward defense of its western borders and ensured its control of the region by transforming the East European countries into subservient satellites.
-In 1956, Soviet troops crushed a popular uprising in Hungary and did the same in 1968 to end the Czechoslovak government's Prague Spring attempts at reform.
-Both countries were members of the Warsaw Pact: in addition to military occupation and intervention, the Soviet Union controlled Eastern European states through its ability to supply or withhold vital natural resources.

 The United States and the Soviet Union nations promoted two opposing economic and political ideologies, and the two nations competed for international influence along these lines.
-This protracted a geopolitical, ideological, and economic struggle—lasting from the announcement of the Truman Doctrine on March 12, 1947 in response to the Soviet takeover of Eastern Europe, until the dissolution of the Soviet Union on December 26, 1991—is known as the Cold War, a period of nearly 45 years.
+This protracted geopolitical, ideological, and economic struggle—lasting from the announcement of the Truman Doctrine on March 12, 1947, in response to the Soviet takeover of Eastern Europe, until the dissolution of the Soviet Union on December 26, 1991—is known as the Cold War, a period of nearly 45 years.

 The Soviet Union detonated its first nuclear weapon in 1949, ending the United States' monopoly on nuclear weapons.
 The United States and the Soviet Union engaged in a conventional and nuclear arms race that persisted until the collapse of the Soviet Union.
 Andrei Gromyko was Minister of Foreign Affairs of the USSR, and is the longest-serving foreign minister in the world.